mcbrineellis/garden.mcbrineellis.com/homelab/Unraid Backup.md

 - Syncthing
 	- File syncing tool, could use it to sync data to another Unraid server perhaps.
 # Installing Duplicacy
-So I decided to give Duplicacy a try since I saw so many good things about it reading through the forums and on Reddit.
+So I decided to give Duplicacy a go, since I saw so many people saying good things about it reading through the forums and on Reddit.

 I installed Duplicacy from the ["Selfhosters" Unraid Repo](https://github.com/selfhosters/Unraid-CA-templates), which uses the [saspus/duplicacy-web](https://hub.docker.com/r/saspus/duplicacy-web) docker image.

+## Docker Setup
-Then I adjusted the config:
+I adjusted the config:
 - Toggled "advanced view" in the top right corner
 - Updated the hostname under extra parameters
 - Set the value for **User Data** to `/mnt/user` which will map to `/backuproot` in the container.
-- Click **Add another Path, Port, Variable, Label Or Device** at the bottom, and add a variable for set your [time zone](https://data.iana.org/time-zones/tzdb-2021a/zone1970.tab):
-	- Name: `timezone`
-	- Key: `TZ`
-	- Value: `America/Toronto`
 - That's it!
 Clicked apply, and it ran:
 ```
 ## Pulling image: saspus/duplicacy-web:latest